 This test claim addresses a 2010 test claim statute that responded to a recent pertussis (whooping cough) epidemic in California.

-The test claim statute prohibits schools from admitting or advancing pupils to the 7th through 12th grade levels during the 2011-2012 fiscal year and, beginning in fiscal year 2012-2013, pupils entering or advancing to the 7th grade level, unless the pupil is fully immunized against pertussis, including all pertussis boosters appropriate for the pupil's age.
+The Commission approves this test claim with respect to Health and Safety Code section 120335(d), as added and replaced by the test claim statute.
+Section 120335(d) prohibits schools from admitting or advancing pupils to the 7th through 12th grade levels during the 2011-2012 fiscal year and, beginning in fiscal year 2012-2013, pupils entering or advancing to the 7th grade level, unless the pupil is fully immunized against pertussis, including all pertussis boosters appropriate for the pupil's age.
 Under prior law, immunization against pertussis was, and continues to be required prior to the first admission to school, typically in kindergarten.